jamesarems/nxone/cluster/README.md

 1. On master server ,

- cd /opennebula-distro/cluster

- bash cluster.sh sync
+ cloud sync

 2. On Both servers,

- bash cluster.sh setup               (Give informations what ever that asking from the installer )
+ cloud setup               (Give informations what ever that asking from the installer )

 3. After these steps on both machines, run below command on master server.

- bash cluster.sh master              (Give informations what ever that asking from the installer )
+ cloud master              (Give informations what ever that asking from the installer )

 #Disaster recovery